 IoT and fleet management complement each other.
 Sensors are highly portable and generally don’t have to transmit too much data.
 That’s perfect for fleet management utilizations.
-For instance, if a truck is carrying a load of strawberries, sensors in the refrigerated containers could be programmed to simply send a distress signal if the temperature rises beyond a certain level.
+For instance, if a truck is carrying a load of strawberries, sensors in the refrigerated containers could be programmed to send a distress signal if the temperature rises beyond a certain level.

 Each of these can reduce costs and drive greater efficiency.
-IoT sensors on vehicles can perform GPS-like tasks such as routing around traffic jams and otherwise adjusting routes (to avoid tolls or to only use roads on which commercial vehicles are allowed, for instance).
+IoT sensors on vehicles can perform GPS-like tasks such as routing around traffic jams and otherwise adjusting routes (to avoid tolls or only use roads on which commercial vehicles are allowed, for instance).
 It can give organizations precise data on vehicles and their progress.

 More Flexibility for Field Techs